ethereum/portal-blog/pages/posts/roadmap-2024.md

 ### 2024

-- **Objective 1: Ship a viable solution for historical data storage**
+- **Objective 1: Ship a viable solution for decentralized access to historical data**
     - Key result 1:
         -  Portal History subprotocol is fully featured according to the canonical specification and there is feature parity across all three Portal clients.
     - Key result 2: